apache/sedona/docs/api/sql/Raster-loader.md

 The raster loader of Sedona leverages Spark built-in binary data source and works with several RS RasterUDT constructors to produce RasterUDT type.
 Each raster is a row in the resulting DataFrame and stored in a `RasterUDT` format.

+By default, these functions uses lon/lat order since `v1.5.0`.
+Before, it used lat/lon order.

 ### Load raster to a binary DataFrame

 You can load any type of raster data using the code below.
 Then use the RS constructors below to create RasterUDT.